 The price of current assets involved in offshore drilling is expected to remain the same until 2021.
 According to Seeking Alpha, there won’t be any major repricing in the upcoming year.
 This does not mean that there won’t be major negotiations being conducted in the industry.
 However, the industry prognosis indicates that there are going to be few changes to the number of actual rigs in commission, so activities will be centered around those with the money to make decisions about where to drill.
 Seeking Alpha speculates that the financiers are having their own challenges putting money together.
 There is also an issue with many of the drillers handling their current levels of debt.

-Knowing statistics about offshore drilling is interesting because you get to see how each stat reflects upon stock prices.
+Knowing statistics about offshore drilling is interesting because you see how each stat reflects stock prices.
 The industry experiences plenty of radical change to make recalling these facts interesting to many of the people in your social circles.
 Many of these statistics are worth sharing with your colleagues, but some of them might be worth keeping to yourself to see how your investments pan out in the next year.

 - The price for oil dropped to a new low in 2016 at $26 for a barrel.
 This dramatic drop in the cost of oil can be attributed to the energy companies exploring new methods for finding resources.